-Ngozi, who is 30 and lives in DC, started dancing as a child.
-It played a large role in building her self esteem, she says: “I remember spending hours—which felt like minutes—in my room dancing.
+Ngozi, who lives in DC, started dancing as a child.
+It played a large role in building her self-esteem, she says: “I remember spending hours—which felt like minutes—in my room dancing.
 During my solo dance parties, I was convinced that I could be anything I wanted to be when I grew up.”

 Now, Ngozi uses dance to bring women across the world together and inspire that same confidence she found as a kid.
 NetWerk hosts events, but also certifies women to become instructors so they can run their own workouts.
 “Studies show that a lack of confidence and access to networking opportunities can explain the underrepresentation of women in leadership roles,” says Ngozi.
 So she created the group “to give women a playful, less intimidating alternative to grow both their confidence and network.”